NuNetwork/nunetwork.github.io/_pages/api.md

 ### Other Networks RPC

 #### Peercoin

-Peercoin ports used when communicating with the Peercoin wallet for dividend distributions
+Target ports used when communicating with the Peercoin wallet for dividend distributions.

 Production Network | Test Network
 ----------|----------